 You can recover the entire cost of your accident from the party who was at fault.
 Most accident victims are eligible for:

 - Medical expenses

 - The cost of physical therapy or rehabilitation

 - Car repair expenses

 - Money to make up for the wages you lost if you missed work because of the accident

 Some accident victims receive much larger financial awards.
-The local courts may award you this money if you have ongoing pain and suffering or a disability, or if you lost a loved one.
-We know this money can’t begin to make up for the losses you might suffer in a major accident, but we also know that money can ease your financial struggles after a serious injury, letting you focus on treatment and healing.
+The local courts may award you this money if you have ongoing pain and suffering, a disability, or lost a loved one.
+We know this money can’t begin to make up for the losses you might suffer in a significant accident.
+Still, we also know that money can ease your financial struggles after a severe injury, letting you focus on treatment and healing.

 At John Foy & Associates, we have a 20-year history of getting accident victims the money they need to continue their recovery.
-We’d like to help you too, with a free consultation to discuss your case and explain your options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+We’d like to help you, too, with a free consultation to discuss your case and explain your options.
+Call us or fill out the form to your right and get your FREE consultation today.